 Hold Outside Vendors to Stringent Security Standards

 Even by implementing the most stringent security procedures internally, a company may still find itself liable for a data breach if their partners don’t take security as seriously as they do.
-As evidenced by the recent data exposure incident that occurred between Verizon and Nice Systems, if a well-intentioned partner fails to maintain the same responsibility towards sensitive information as your own organization, it could jeopardize the security of both parties.
+If a well-intentioned partner fails to maintain the same responsibility towards sensitive information as your own organization, it could jeopardize the security of both parties.

 Prior to conducting business with a third party, make sure to inquire about their security procedures.
 This can be accomplished by crafting a survey with detailed questions about how they treat sensitive data and the precautions they take to secure it.
 Should you deem their responses adequate, you can then establish an agreed upon set of security measures, and codify them in the partnership agreement.